Discretization Invariant Networks for Learning Maps between Neural Fields

-\paragraph{Multi-scale architectures} Under QMC, downsampling is easily implemented by truncating the list of coordinates in the low-discrepancy sequence to the desired number of terms, as the truncated sequence is itself low-discrepancy.
-Similarly, upsampling is implemented by extending the low-discrepancy sequence to the desired number of terms, then performing nearest neighbor interpolation.
-Although other types of interpolation on rectilinear grids do not translate directly to a collection of points, we can replicate their behavior at fixed scale using an appropriately designed convolution filter.
-Since downsampling and upsampling are both specified with respect to the same low-discrepancy sequence, \modelnames can use multi-scale structures with residual or skip connections (Fig. \ref{fig:layers} right).
+\paragraph{Multi-scale architectures} Many discretizations permit multi-scale structures by subsampling the discretization, and QMC is particularly conducive to such design.
+Under QMC, downsampling is efficiently implemented by truncating the list of coordinates in the low discrepancy sequence to the desired number of terms, as the truncated sequence is itself low discrepancy.
+Similarly, upsampling can be implemented by extending the low discrepancy sequence to the desired number of terms, then performing interpolation by copying the nearest neighbor(s) or applying some (fixed or learned) kernel.
+Residual or skip connections can also be implemented efficiently since downsampling and upsampling are both specified with respect to the same discretization (\figref{fig:layers} right).

-Using pre-trained discrete models as a starting point to refine \modelnames alleviates the need for large INR datasets as the network can simply be fine-tuned.
-Further investigation is required to find stable ways to leverage this equivalence, as we discuss in Section \ref{stability}.